 For a decent "historical perspective" article, see this one on WorthPoint.
 To conclude this section, I will mention some developments that arose from Hammond's chord organs.
 Firstly, John Hanert's last commercial design for Hammond was the F-100 "Extravoice", produced from 1961 to 1964.
 It can be thought of as a more serious and versatile form of the chord organ, though it isn't one; the circuits, and hence the sounds, are much the same, but it has no chord buttons.
 Instead, it has a 52-note manual and 13-note pedalboard.
 The manual controls the semi-polyphonic "treble" and "accompaniment" sections (much like the "organ" circuits of the chord organs), as well as the monophonic "Extravoice" section, which is nearly the same as the S-6's solo voice, but with another frequency divider (providing the "Contra-Bass" register) and some control differences.
 The pedalboard uses a completely independent oscillator similar to that of the "Extravoice" section, but capacitance-controlled.

-Hammond's electronic chord organs also gave rise to millions of much cheesier reed-based chord organs blown by electric motors, starting with Magnus in 1958, and expanding to include such brands as Antonelli, Bontempi, Briscoe, Farfisa, Orcana, and Orla (some of whom also produced decent electronic instruments).
+Hammond's electronic chord organs also gave rise to millions of much cheesier reed-based chord organs blown by electric motors, starting with Magnus in 1958, and expanding to include such brands as Antonelli, Bontempi, Briscoe, Farfisa, Orcana, and Orla, some of whom also produced decent electronic instruments.
 These are typically quite inferior, usually having a comparatively limited chord selection, only a single rank of reeds, no bass section, poor cabinet acoustics, and a loud blower motor.
-For awhile, they tainted my perception of reed organs, but it was much improved after playing an old-fashioned harmonium... what a difference a bass end, multiple ranks of reeds, and a resonant wooden cabinet makes!
+For awhile, they tainted my perception of reed organs, but it was much improved after playing an old-fashioned harmonium... what a difference a bass end, multiple ranks of reeds, and a big resonant wooden cabinet makes!

-Of course, the idea of a keyboard with easy-to-play chordal accompaniment has been developed into the only form still made today: digital keyboards that will give you the approximate sound of a whole band with the press of a single key.
+Of course, the idea of a keyboard with easy-to-play bass and chord accompaniment has been developed into the only form still manufactured today: digital keyboards that will give you the approximate sound of a whole band with the press of a single key.
 Such instruments I consider highly inauthentic and un-musical—I consider them only suitable for parodical "nusic".

 Power Supply Fuse Installation